biomap-research/scFoundation/SCAD/README.md

 # Prepare Data
 We processed the embeddings of all data used in the paper and saved them.
-You need to download the gene expression data for reproducing the baseline results from the link provided in `download_links.txt`.
+You need to download the gene expression data for reproducing the baseline results from Figshare: https://doi.org/10.6084/m9.figshare.24049200 .
 Then you need to used the `split_data_SCAD_5fold_norm.py` to generate the split data for 5-fold cross validation.
 ```
 cd /data/split_norm/
 ## with outembedding